raspberrypilearning/motor-robot-buggy-scratch/en/step_7.md

 --- task ---

 The first thing you need to do is think about the design of your robot buggy.
-Look at the materials that you have, and think about the materials you want and can easily get hold of.
+Look at the materials that you have, and think about the materials you can easily get hold of.

 Your robot buggy needs to have: